 Figure S14.
 Model coefficients estimated when activity projected on choice-dimension estimated by vector difference in means for accept vs. reject decisions.
 A-E. Model parameters for dynamics model after data projected onto the 1-D choice dimension defined by the difference in mean responses for accept and reject trials.
-Significance values and s.e.m. as in Fig. 5.
+N = 8 for each animal.
+Data are presented as mean values +/- SEM.
+Significance values as in Fig. 5.
 E. For monkey V, r = -0.45, p < 0.001; for monkey W, r = -0.56, p < 0.001.
 F. Correlation between retraction coefficients defined in the 1-D choice dimension defined by either the SVM or the projection onto the line defined by the difference in mean responses for each condition.
 The retraction coefficients were strongly correlated (r = 0.78, p < 0.001).